thechamp/web-scraper/README.md

 Known Issue
 -----------

-Link: http://www.snapdeal.com/product/dell-inspiron-15r-laptop-2nd/425942?pos=16;26 has two totally different type of description of same product on same page.
+This [link](http://www.snapdeal.com/product/dell-inspiron-15r-laptop-2nd/425942?pos=16;26) has two totally different type of description of same product on same page.
 Above it says it is a Ci5/Win7/1TB laptop, while scrolling down to technical specification section it says it is Ci3/Linux/320GB laptop.
 I have used technical specification for each laptop.

 Note
 ----